mvaganov/CmdLineAsteroids/notes.md

 	decommissioning has to happen in reverse index order, because removing an index at the front would shift and invalidate all indexes beyond it. we want the last objects to get pushed to the end first.

-This class manages object creation in an automated way.
-Programmers call the function that creates each object is a Factory Method. the Object Pool is the Factory.
+A few design patterns are implemented in this class.
+The function that creates each object is called a Factory Method. the Object Pool is the Factory.

-This implementation could also be explained as a Strategy Pattern, because it's parameterized Commission and Decommission methods that can be set without subclassing.
+The implementation could described as using a Strategy Pattern, because it has parameterized Commission and Decommission methods.

 ### scene
 src/MrV/Program.cs